-Within the next year, the phasing out of the innovation system will begin.
-From 26 August 2021 no new innovation patent applications can be filed, other than divisional applications based on applications filed on or before 25 August 2021.
+The innovation system will be phased out.
+From 26 August 2021, no new innovation patent applications can be filed, other than divisional applications based on applications filed on or before 25 August 2021.

 8.3 Are there any general practice or enforcement trends that have become apparent in your jurisdiction over the last year or so?